This scarf has taken me at for what feels like an eternity to come as far as I have with this project.

 I should say here that I have only made a pot holder before this scarf.
 No picture folks, it has holes and something like an appendage.

 Back to business.
 The scarf is made with Red Heart yarn I purchased at my friendly, neighborhood Wal*Mart.
 It is 30 stitches wide, and is currently about 3.5 feet long but will probably top off at just under 4 feet.
-We'll see how close I come to that guestimate.
+We'll see how close I come to that guestima

 I thought of the pattern myself and is pretty simple.
 Hey, I am new at this and really only know how to knit and purl.
 Nothing fancy.
 (Actually, there is a good chance that my stitches are not executed well.
 I learned to do this online and with some e-mailed instructions from lilyriver and The Bolter (thanks, guys).)
 Back to the pattern.
 It goes like this: the first row is all knit stitches; the second row has six purl stitches, six knit stitches, six purl stitches, six knit stitches and six purl stitches.
 After 25 rows, I switched the order of knit and purl stitches just to give it a little something extra.